Afghanistan can succeed only when terrorism no longer flows across Durand Line: India at UN | Law-Order

 Tirumurti said the recent targeted attacks on Afghan National Defence and Security Forces (ANDSF), universities, women occupying positions of responsibility and youth only serve to highlight the concerted effort by terrorists and their sponsors to erode the gains of the last two decades.
 Terrorist attacks continue to target innocents and institutions of learning, he said adding that COVID-19 has hit Afghanistan in the midst of a difficult political transition and an intensifying conflict.

-Tirumurti noted that India and Afghanistan are contiguous neighbours and are connected together by centuries of historical, people-to-people and cultural relations.
-He said since 2001, India has committed over USD 3 billion towards development, reconstruction and capacity building in Afghanistan.
-"Major projects such as the Afghanistan-India Friendship Dam in Herat, the Afghan National Parliament building in Kabul and the electricity supply grid between Kabul and northern Afghanistan stand testimony to the special place that Afghanistan occupies in our priorities."
-India's developmental footprint is, today, spread across every one of the 34 provinces of Afghanistan and New Delhi has also prioritised Kabul in providing assistance to combat COVID.
+Tirumurti noted that India and Afghanistan are contiguous neighbors and are connected together by centuries of historical, people-to-people, and cultural relations.
+He said since 2001, India has committed over USD 3 billion towards development, reconstruction, and capacity building in Afghanistan.
+"Major projects such as the Afghanistan-India Friendship Dam in Herat, the Afghan National Parliament building in Kabul, and the electricity supply grid between Kabul and northern Afghanistan stand testimony to the special place that Afghanistan occupies in our priorities."
+India's developmental footprint is, today, spread across every one of the 34 provinces of Afghanistan and New Delhi has also prioritized Kabul in providing assistance to combat COVID.

-"To tide over the artificial and political obstacles of non-permit of full transit rights to Afghanistan for their products to reach India and Indian products to reach Afghanistan, we operationalised air freight corridors that has seen more than 1000 flights.
-It is important for Afghanistan to have access to high seas," Tirumurti said..
+"To tide over the artificial and political obstacles of non-permit of full transit rights to Afghanistan for their products to reach India and Indian products to reach Afghanistan, we operationalized air freight corridors that has seen more than 1000 flights.
+It is important for Afghanistan to have access to high seas," Tirumurti said.

 - READ MORE ON: